jenncash29/Enova-Electronics-Store-Project/README.md

 # Recommendations

-McFly Electronics can address the decline in sales post-pandemic and position itself for sustainable growth in the future.
+Enova Electronics can address the decline in sales post-pandemic and position itself for sustainable growth in the future.

 <ins>**Sales Trends & Growth**</ins>
 - **Leverage Seasonal Promotions and Marketing Campaigns**